-You will need suitable accommodation.
-A stud house may be built to your individual requirements or bought ready for assembly.
+You will need to consider where he lives if he is to remain fertile throughout the year A stud house may be built to your individual requirements or bought ready for assembly.
 It should be well insulated, well ventilated, have plenty of window space and be easy to clean.
 There should be a run of adequate size for exercise, made of stout timber and Twilweld netting and a safety run to provide security against escape.
 Always remember you are responsible not only for your own cat but also for the safety of any visiting queen.
 Her value to her owner will be beyond price.

 Safe heating and lighting will be required for the stud house and electricity bills in winter can be high.

-Your stud must be fully vaccinated against enteritis and cat flu and the recommendations for booster doses carefully followed.
+- Your stud must be fully vaccinated against enteritis and cat flu and the recommendations for booster doses carefully followed.
 Vaccination against leukaemia will give added protection.
-He should also be tested for feline leukaemia virus and possess a recent negative certificate.
+He should also be tested for feline leukaemia virus (FeLV) and feline immunodeficiency virus (FIV) and possess a recent negative certificate.
 Owners of visiting queens will probably want to make certain that this is the case.
 In return, it is your responsibility to check that all queens are tested by insisting on a certificate.
 Your stud needs your protection against infection.